matrix-org/matrix-spec-proposals/proposals/2957-cryptographically-concealed-credentials.md

 ### Protocol overview

-The protocol operates by generating a Curve25519 key pair based on the user's password.
-The server is provided with the public part of the key pair, and uses it to verify that the client is in possession of the private key by generating a shared MAC key that the client uses to generate a MAC that the server can verify.
+The protocol operates by generating a Curve25519 key pair based on the user's password using PBKDF2.
+When a user registers their account, the server is provided with the public part of the key pair and the PBKDF2 parameters.
+Thus the server is not given the user's password directly.

+When logging in, the client retrieves the PBKDF2 parameters from the server and generates the Curve25519 key from the password.
+It then uses this key, along with other ephemeral Curve25519 keys, to generate a MAC key, and calculates the MAC for a shared message with the server.
+The server is able to generate the same MAC key and verify the MAC calculated by the client to confirm that the client is in possession of the private key.

 Other keys and cryptographic operations are used to provide additional security properties.

 #### Notation